In order to talk about how to come out of freeze, we need to first understand what it is, and why it comes on in the first place.

 And then, if the stress in the environment (meaning in the parents) is not resolved, if this threat to the infant’s development seems to be pervasive with no end in sight, eventually the little one’s system will learn to bypass fight/flight and go directly to that freeze, or shut-down response.

-I know this may be hard to accept, but the research is very clear at this point.
+I know this may be hard to accept, but when we look at all the accumulated anecdotal evidence that I, my colleagues, and mentors have accumulated, along with the conclusions of the Polyvagal Theory and the Ace Study, as well as just a general understanding of stress physiology, and the ever increasing levels of mental, emotional, and physical problems in Industrialized society, it paints a very clear picture.
 Even a loving home, if it is a chronically stressful environment (meaning the majority of home environments in industrialized society), will over time become perceived by a developing nervous system as a mortal threat.
 If the mother is overly stressed during pregnancy, this maladaptive wiring can even be established in the womb.

 There are many other kinds of experiences that can also lead to this kind of early/developmental trauma, experiences that are not recognized by most as trauma; things like circumcision or even life-saving surgeries as an infant or child, a parent being incarcerated or addicted, pressure to conform to societal or familial norms, witnessing conflict between caregivers with no resolution, and even inherited genetic predispositions from ancestors who were traumatized — all of these things can lead to early/developmental trauma.

 When an infant is in this kind of situation its developing system will learn over time to skip right over the fight/flight responses and default to the freeze response, and when this happens, when the freeze response becomes the go-to option for the nervous system when dealing with stress, we end up living in what is called “functional freeze”.